sasiqwerty/Mind/Session 30 PSM 1.md

 ### Connection Flow Steps

-merge these two flows together, they are the same concept

 1. **Initiate Request & Logon**: IT personnel initiates the process by logging on through the Privileged Web Access (PWWA) using HTTPS.
 A request is initiated from the PVWA to the Vault.
 2. **Connect via RDP**: The Vault sends a message to the PSM server, informing it to expect an RDP (Remote Desktop Protocol) connection.
 Once authenticated, the IT personnel connects using RDP encapsulated over HTTPS.